fergalquinn77/ci-project4-fq-linkbuilder/README.md

 # **Link Builder**
 This project is based on the LinkTree web application concept.
 Companies and individuals often require one URL link to contain information/links for many other sites.
 In particular, Instagram allows users to have one link in Bio.

-Link Builder allows users create one landing link (https://www.linkbuilder.com/username) which displays all the users links.
+Link Builder allows users create one landing link (e.g https://www.linkbuilder.com/fergalquinn) which displays all the users links.

 ![Responsive screenshot showing site on different screen sizes](docs/images/responsive.jpg)